 Privacy is about having decisional power, control, over which acts and events of our lives are disclosed and to whom, free from the prying eyes of states, corporations and neighbours.
 Privacy affords us the freedom to develop ourselves in the world.

 Users have had their information stealthily and incrementally collected by Facebook over the years, often in ways that weren’t clear.
 “Trust us”, founder Mark Zuckerberg famously suggested.
-In this circumstance, a third-party is trying to innovate, and is asking users if they will happily share the data that Facebook has collected on them.
+In this circumstance, a third-party is trying to innovate and is asking users if they will happily share the data that Facebook has collected on them.
 Facebook’s position isn't protecting user privacy, but instead stifling innovation and ensuring that they are the only firm to use an individual’s data for service provision.
-After all, Facebook already have their own patent on using this data to score users’ credit-worthiness and are increasingly exploring other ways to monetise personal data as ad revenue wanes.
+After all, Facebook already has their own patent on using this data to score users’ credit-worthiness and are increasingly exploring other ways to monetise personal data as ad revenue wanes.

-In looking to roll out this service, Admiral are seeking to innovate in a way that stands to benefit consumers.
+In looking to roll out this service, Admiral is seeking to innovate in a way that stands to benefit consumers.
 They were not proposing to collect data without a user’s permission: users were asked whether they would grant permission for their data to be analysed to take advantage of the service.
 Privacy advocates decry the collection of this data, but it has already been collected by Facebook, a company that has wrestled with building a robust and consistent approach to data privacy.

 There are many positive uses that such data may be put to.
 From protecting families, making insurance products attainable, helping with proactive diagnosis to spotting discriminative bias.
 In a world where individuals install ad blockers to prevent their data being captured without transparency or recompense, Admiral’s move to ask permission and provide a benefit as a consequence seems like a healthy step forward.
 As the UK's Information Commissioner's Office said: